MagniteEngineering/fledge.polyfill/specifications/auctions.md

 2. If required fields are missing from `<AuctionConfig>`, return with an `Error` stating a generic message such as "missing fields"
 3. If, at some time we do handle permissions, then in the event there is missing permissions, the return should be an `Error` describing the reason.

-#### return
+#### Return

 * If successful and contains a winning bid, return a `<Promise>`.
-While the proposal with maintain this is `opaque`, within our trials we won't support that feature as we won't have any way to do so.
+While the proposal will maintain this is `opaque`, within our trials we won't support that feature as we won't have any way to do so.
 * If successful and does not contain a winning bid, return a `null`
 * If failure, return `Error(<reason>)`